UNC-Libraries/SCTS-Documentation/Cataloging.md

   - Possibly other notes, depending

-### 520 8 _ : Abstract scope and content
+### 520 8 _ : Abstract

-Copy and paste abstract scope and content from finding aid (no period at end)
+Copy and paste abstract from finding aid (no period at end) Biographical information goes here as well (545 no longer used)

 ### 506 1 _ : Access restrict